Herom123/Anime-Manga_RPC_SERVER/Websites.md

 <br/>
 <br/>

-don't you found your website [make a request](https://forms.gle/2QW5NvyJiogxCyzx6)!
+Couldn't you found your website?
+Then [make a request](https://forms.gle/2QW5NvyJiogxCyzx6)!